gbarcomu/QInterpreter/README.md

 bloch q[n];
 ```

-So that m, n between 0-4.
+Such that m, n between 0-4.

 Comments with "//"